North Kingstown superintendent was told about naked ‘fat tests’ in 2018

 Target 12 has also emailed each member of the North Kingstown School Committee individually asking whether the superintendent notified them about Thomas in 2018.
 None has responded.

+The following year, in 2019, Thomas was celebrated for leading the basketball team to its first-ever state championship.
+That same year, Auger was honored as Rhode Island’s Superintendent of the Year.

-More than two years later, in February 2021, Auger reached back out to the same former student he’d met with in 2018 and left him a voicemail.
+Then in February 2021, more than two years after the former student had first contacted Auger about Thomas, Auger reached back out to the former student and left him a voicemail.
 In his message, Auger indicated the pair hadn’t seen each other for multiple years but that they had discussed issues related to Thomas in the past.

 “It’s Phil Auger,” the superintendent said in the voicemail, which was shared with Target 12.
 He went on to say, “Still working at the North Kingstown School Department, and I wanted to follow up with a question for you on the issues regarding Aaron Thomas.
 So, if you have a moment, can you call me?”